okfn/opendefinition/source/open-definition-dev.markdown

 The term **work** will be used to denote the item or piece of knowledge which is being transferred.

-The term **package** may also be used to denote a collection of works.
-Of course such a package may be considered a work in itself.
+The term **package** will be used to denote a collection of works.
+A package may be considered a work in itself.

 The term **license** refers to the legal terms under which the work is made available.
 Where no license has been made this should be interpreted